 I had a wonderful week meeting up with the Food Bloggers at Food Bloggers Connect 2010.
-But the highlight of the week started with this hilarious conversation I had with the British officers at the border - me and my Singaporean accent (yes we chatted for quite a while, who cares about the other travellers waiting for their turn, right?):
+But the highlight of the week started with this hilarious conversation I had with the British officers at the border – me and my Singaporean accent (yes we chatted for quite a while, who cares about the other travelers waiting for their turn, right?):

 Officer: So you are staying in London for a week.
 What will you be doing there?

 Me (all excited): Oh, I’m going there to attend FBC.
 There will be lots of FOOD bloggers at that event.

 Officer: I see, FOOT Bloggers you say.
 So what is this meeting all about?

 Me (babbling on): Oh we exchange notes, experience, recipes, take pictures of FOOD, share photography taking techniques, getting to know each other and exchange our blogs etc. I also have my own FOOD blog.
 (I said rather proudly)

 Officer: Oh!
 So what do you blog about?